HelloSCM/Awesome-Compositionality/README.md

   *It performs instruction encryption and instruction transformation on the common benchmark X to generate Crypto-X benchmark.
 Encoding rules include base morse, emoji shuffle and emoji morse.*

+- Reasoning about Affordances: Causal and Compositional Reasoning in LLMs [[Preprint 2025]](https://arxiv.org/abs/2502.16606)

+  *It artificially desighs 20 questions to request LLMs to select unconventional objects to replace a typical tool for a particular purpose.
+Unconventional tool selection task requires LLMs to decompose the objects into their constituent abstract properties and determine which are superfluous and which are causally necessary.*

 - StructTest: Benchmarking LLMs’ Reasoning through Compositional Structured Outputs [[Preprint 2025]](https://arxiv.org/abs/2412.18011)

   *It evaluates composiotional reasoning through adding addtional rules on summarization, coding, HTML generation and mathematical reasoning, like <Domain Task, Format Rules>.*

+- Exploring the Compositional Deficiency of Large Language Models in Mathematical Reasoning Through Trap Problems [[EMNLP 2024]](https://aclanthology.org/2024.emnlp-main.915/)

+  *It manually creates trap problems in math problems, such as undefined concept and missing condition and investigates the influence of prompt (trap ↑ origin -), few-shot demonstration (trap ↑ origin ↑) and fine-tuning (trap ↑ origin ↓).*

 2. VLMs
 - ConMe: Rethinking Evaluation of Compositional Reasoning for Modern VLMs [[NeurIPS 2024]](https://proceedings.neurips.cc/paper_files/paper/2024/hash/28aad3b3b315d86910d7f4ee2867dfa4-Abstract-Datasets_and_Benchmarks_Track.html)